In this Safeguarding Guide for Dental Nurses

 - Ensure adequate supervision, including the use of inadequate caregivers

-– Ensure access to appropriate medical care including dental care or treatment and also including the neglect of, or unresponsiveness to, a child/young person’s basic emotional needs
+- Ensure access to appropriate medical care or treatment – also including neglect of, or unresponsiveness to, a child/young person’s basic emotional needs

 There are ten types of abuse listed in the Care Act (2014).